brian-quiroz/sysbench_docker_parse_and_csv_results/README.md

 ## Description
 Run all sysbench benchmarks with their default parameters one or more times, both locally and in a docker container.
-Also outputs relevant results to terminal and to csv files.
+Also outputs relevant results to terminal and to CSV files.

 ## Instructions